Is Suella Braverman’s call to ‘train up’ Brits to fill labour shortages possible?

 “We mustn’t forget how to do things for ourselves,” Ms Braverman told the National Conservatism Conference.
 “There is no good reason why we can’t train up enough truck drivers, butchers, fruit pickers, builders, and welders.

-“Brexit enables us to build a high skilled, high wage economy that is less dependent on low skilled foreign labour.”
+“Brexit enables us to build a high-skilled, high-wage economy that is less dependent on low-skilled foreign labour.”

 But is the home secretary right?
 The Independent takes a look at the facts and figures.